Katended/To-do-List/README.md

-# 📖 Mobile First Project <a name="about-project"></a>
+# 📖 ToDo-List Project <a name="about-project"></a>

-This project  is a simple website that displays a list of taskts and allows you to add and remove tasks from the list
+This project  is a simple website that displays a list of tasks and allows you to add and remove tasks from the list

 ## 🛠 Built With <a name="built-with"></a>